SERVICES

 - In-line comments, questions, and suggestions; and

-- A style sheet outlining spelling, punctuation, formatting, and other choices.
+- A style sheet outlining grammatical, spelling, punctuation, formatting, and other choices.

 LINE + COPY EDITING DOES NOT INCLUDE

-- Feedback on the manuscript’s content unless that feedback is related to changes in the above areas.
+- Feedback on the manuscript’s content unless related to the included areas.

 COPY EDITING

-If you’re a seasoned writer with a few books under your belt, you probably have a clear writing voice and style and little need for the support of a line edit.
+If you’re a seasoned author who has published a few books, you may have a clear writing voice and style and little need for line editing.

 You might, however, suffer from problematic punctuation or shaky spelling.